Qase/mobile-assignment/Domain/Domain/README.md

 # Domain

-A description of this package.
+Domain special targets only for this application